Fortum – Varpu

 Visualising invisible hazards with Mixed Reality

-- Using Microsoft Hololens enabled mixed reality to help fieldworkers detect risks that cannot be detected by human senses.
+- The safety training application uses Microsoft HoloLens technology to help fieldworkers detect risks that cannot be detected by human senses.

 ”The R&D cooperation with Stereoscape has been smooth, efficient and fruitful for both parties.
 This serves as a basis for developing new kinds of insightful trainings.”
 Otso Manninen, Project Manager VARPU, Fortum